 However, you can get significant discounts if you buy by the dozen.
 Sometimes you can cut down the price by $1 per ball.

 The type of ball you get will surely affect the cost of the softball.

-The best way to check if your softballs are allowed for play is to look for the logo of the organizational body that your league follows.
+The best way to check if your slow pitch softballs are allowed for play is to look for the logo of the organizational body that your league follows.
 Many softballs are stamped with the logos of groups such as the United States Specialty Sports Association (USSSA), the National Softball Association (NSA), and USA Softball.